 I sat on the floor next to her, watching the colored lights blur through my tears until my back ached and my eyes burned so badly I knew I had to go to bed.
-I walked quietly into her bedroom, grabbed a pillow and blanket then tried to get her comfortable on the floor before climbing into the futon that served as our sofa and my bed, then pulled my covers over my head.
+I walked quietly into her bedroom, grabbed a pillow and blanket then tried to get her comfortable on the floor before climbing into the futon and pulling my own blanket over my head.
 I was too tired to even say my nightly prayer—the one I’d prayed for ten years, the one that had never been answered—the one where I begged that whoever my father was, he’d come rescue me.

 “Happy flippin’ holidays,” I mumbled.

 Just as I was dozing off, I heard a skittering noise then a soft snuffling sound.
 I opened my eyes under the covers, listening carefully for a moment, then closed them again when I didn’t hear anything else.
 Maybe a mouse had passed by and interrupted grandma’s snoring?
 I was too tired to care.
 I pulled the blankets tighter around my head and gave in to sleep, never imagining that my life could change forever.